FinOps hubs Open, extensible, and scalable cost governance for the enterprise.

 After deploying a hub instance, there are several ways for you to get started:

-1. Customize the built-in Power BI reports.
+1. Customize the pre-built Power BI reports.

 Our Power BI reports are starter templates and intended to be customized.
 We encourage you to customize as needed.
 Learn more.